IMRANEMU/Imran/README.md

 🤖 A.I.
 Analyst | LLM Specialist | Multi-Modal Agent Developer

 An A.I.
 Analyst and tech enthusiast with a passion for developing innovative A.I.-based products.
-With a degree in Computer Science from Daffodil International University, I specialize in using LangChain and large language models (LLMs) to create cutting-edge solutions.
-Currently, I'm focused on building multi-modal agent systems that can revolutionize the way we interact with technology.
+I specialize in using LangChain and large language models (LLMs) to create cutting-edge solutions.

 🔭 Currently working on: Developing a multi-modal agent building system 🌱 Learning: Advanced techniques in A.I. and machine learning, including multi-modal frameworks